Contact Us: Office Hotline:+2349029477510, Warehouse Hotline: +234-8054984128

 VITAMIN D BEYOND THE KNOWN BENEFITS – IMMUNITY BOOSTER!

 It’s evident that vitamin D, together with calcium and magnesium, play an important role in bone health.
 However, vitamin D has also been investigated for its potential role in the immune system.
 It was discovered that the receptor for vitamin D is in many different cells, such as those in the kidney, the skin, colon, ovaries, and lymphocytes — those involved in immune responses.
-It’s widely known that there’s an increased risk of immune disorders when an individual has low levels of vitamin D. It has also been suggested that cells participating in immune responses (T cells) may respond to the active form of vitamin D. Generally, it is also known that vitamin D stimulates innate immunity, which is a defence mechanism whereby your body develops a nonspecific response to something that is foreign to it.
-One of the ways vitamin D may do this is by indirectly creating antimicrobials that can destroy bacteria.
+It’s widely known that there’s an increased risk of immune disorders when an individual has low levels of vitamin D. It has also been suggested that cells participating in immune responses (T cells) may respond to the active form of vitamin D.

 One condition that may be influenced by immune responses and vitamin D are infections of the respiratory tract.
 This is a common problem worldwide and is one of the leading causes of death.
 In a review of the potential protective role of vitamin D on respiratory tract infections, it was shown that vitamin D supplementation helped reduce the risk of respiratory tract infections by, on average 36%.
 The same review showed that vitamin D in daily doses (the average daily dose given in the studies was 1600 IU/day) a therapeutic effect compared to when given in a very large dose at longer intervals.

-Supplemental vitamin D has great potential to help prevent respiratory tract infections in athletes, particularly those who always train indoors.
+Nutritional health benefits of Vitamin D & Magnesium supplementation of vitamin D has great potential to help prevent respiratory tract infections in athletes, particularly those who always train indoors.
 A study showed that vitamin D supplementation contributed to more positive outcomes where vitamin D is insufficient, as it reduced the symptoms of upper respiratory tract infections during winter training.

 Vitamin D deficiency